8 Helpful Tips on Bottle-feeding Your Baby

 Though breast milk is best, some moms can't help but provide formula milk.
 Here are some 8 helpful tips on bottle feeding your baby.

-For healthy bottlefeeding, proper care has to be taken to maintain hygiene of bottles.
-Leftover milk in bottles if not cleaned may become reason of baby’s illness.
+For healthy bottle feeding, proper care has to be taken to maintain the hygiene of bottles.
+Leftover milk in bottles if not cleaned may become a reason for baby’s illness.
 Follow some very easy techniques for cleaning bottles.

 Here are some helpful tips for bottle feeding your baby.

 Always use BPA-free milk bottles.
-BPA-free bottles are made up of high quality food grade plastic.
+BPA-free bottles are made up of high-quality food-grade plastic.
 These bottles are expensive than normal bottles but they are durable too.
-BPA-free milk bottles can be sterilized easily, as its very necessary to maintain hygiene of bottles.
-There are number of good quality BPA-free bottles available in the market.
+BPA-free milk bottles can be sterilized easily, as it is very necessary to maintain the hygiene of bottles.
+There is a number of good quality BPA-free bottles available in the market.
 Choose wisely and continue with only one brand milk bottles as it is easy to mix and match bottle parts.
-Also it is of comfort for baby.
+Also, it is of comfort for baby.

-If you’re bottle feeding a newborn, you can start with small 4-ounce bottles.
+If you’re bottle-feeding a newborn, you can start with small 4-ounce bottles.
 Once your baby is around three to four months old, you can switch to 8-ounce bottles.
-As baby grows, the number of bottles and size of bottles be can increased depending on the requirement of milk.
+As the baby grows, the number of bottles and size of bottles should be increased depending on the requirement of milk.
 Use bigger size bottles after baby grows as she/he needs more milk per feed.

-Always keep a few spare bottles – ideally at least half a dozen baby bottles are necessary.
-It is easy to avail clean bottle when there are many bottles for baby.
+Always keep a few spare bottles – ideally, at least half a dozen baby bottles are necessary.
+It is easy to avail a clean bottle when there are many bottles for baby.
 Sometimes, it’s not possible to clean bottle as soon as it’s used.
-So when baby needs to be fed, a clean bottle can be used if many bottles available.
+So when the baby needs to be fed, a clean bottle can be used if many bottles are available.

-Dirty bottles or spoiled milk in it may lead baby to have infection /illness because of the bacteria.
-Washing as well sterilizing bottles after every use is necessary.
+Dirty bottles or spoiled milk in it may lead the baby to have infection /illness because of the bacteria.
+Washing as well as sterilizing bottles after every use is necessary.
 Use bottle washing brush to clean unreachable area of bottles and teat cleaning brush for washing teats.
 Use bottle cleaning liquid for washing bottles.
-After washing, keep bottles upside down position for drying.
+After washing, keep bottles upside-down position for drying.
 Bottle stands are helpful for bottle drying.

 Use proper teats/nipples.
 As per baby’s age, different nipples are available.
 For a newborn baby, use a very slow flow one, for a 3-month old, two whole teats, for 6 months old up to 1 year old, use fast flow teats.
 Using the proper nipple helps to avoid choking as it controls milk flow.
 Baby can drink milk comfortably using appropriate nipple.
 Always use bottle cap to cover its nipples when not in use to protect it from exposure to dust, flies, mosquitoes or any other harmful things.
 Check bottles and its nipples often for cracks if any and change it in case of cracks.

 Discard leftover milk (fresh milk, formula milk, breast milk ) from the bottle to avoid feeding spoiled milk.
 Milk gets spoiled easily inside closed bottles.
-Never refrigerate/re-use left over milk for next feeding.
-Also don’t reheat formula milk if gets cold.
-Make another feeding with fresh powder and feed baby.
+Never refrigerate/re-use leftover milk for next feeding.
+Also, don’t reheat formula milk if gets cold.
+Make another feeding with fresh powder and feed the baby.

-Use formula milk or fresh milk as prescribed by doctor/pediatrician.
+Use formula milk or fresh milk as prescribed by doctor/paediatrician.
 There are many different brands of formula milk available in the market.
 Use formula milk as per baby’s age.
 Use and follow all instructions mentioned on formula milk pack.
-If giving fresh milk then make sure fresh milk is boiled and cooled before feeding it to baby.
+If giving fresh milk then make sure fresh milk is boiled and cooled before feeding it to the baby.

-Always check temperature of milk before feeding it to baby.
+Always check the temperature of milk before feeding it to the baby.
 Never give milk without checking its temperature.
-For checking temperature drop some milk droplets on wrist of hand.
-Feed milk to baby only when its lukewarm and not very hot or cold.
+For checking temperature drop some milk droplets on the wrist of the hand.
+Feed milk to the baby only when its lukewarm and not very hot or cold.